Also known as… “Marry Me Mashed Potatoes”

-For a woman who cooks for a living, the idea of ending the day with a home cooked meal — not made by me! — has always been a foreign concept.
+You see, as a woman who cooks for a living, the idea of eating a home cooked meal — not made by me! — has always been a DREAM of mine.

-Potatoes, bacon, cheese, onion, and seasonings are the main ingredients for this dish.
+Potatoes, bacon, cheese, onion, and seasonings are the main ingredients for this mashed potato dish.

 • Bacon.
 You’ll want about 6 ounces of bacon, which should be around 5 or 6 strips.
 Avoid peppery or overly smoky varieties, however.